nhsland/futurenhs-platform/workspace-service/README.md

 1. Build a Docker image `make docker-build`
 1. Run docker image `make docker-run`

+## Development cluster port forwarding.

+To interact with the GraphQL playground, use portforwarding:

+`kubectl port-forward -n workspace-service deployments/workspace-service 3030:3030`

 ## Formatting

 [rustfmt](https://github.com/rust-lang/rustfmt) is used for formatting our rust code.
 CI will fail if code is not formatted correctly.